Generic filters

 TAGS

-Choosing the right wireless radio microphone can be a a daunting prospect.
+Choosing the right wireless radio microphone can be a daunting prospect.
 This guide aims to help you make a more informed decision when it comes to choosing the right radio mic for the job.
 Please feel free to contact us for more specific advice.

-Quite often church leaders and preachers may want to be hands-free and so a 'clipped-on' lapel mic with belt-pack has long been the preferred option.
+Quite often church leaders and preachers may want to be hands-free so a 'clipped-on' lapel mic with belt-pack has long been the preferred option.
 In recent years discreet headset mics have become popular as well.
 Despite being a little more noticeable than a lapel microphone they do offer some audio benefits.
 As a headset microphone capsule is that much closer to the wearer's mouth they can be less susceptible to feedback issues.
-They can also offer a slightly more consistent sound level in use because if the wearer turns their head to one side or the other the headset mic remains at the same distance from the mouth; with a lapel mic you can sometimes notice a slight decrease in volume as the wearer's head turns away from the lapel mic.
+They can also offer a slightly more consistent sound level in use because if the wearer turns their head to one side or the other the headset mic remains at the same distance from the mouth; with a lapel mic, you can sometimes notice a slight decrease in volume as the wearer's head turns away from the lapel mic.

-Radio mics operate on the principal of one transmitter to one receiver - both are tuned to the same frequency to communicate with each other.
+Radio mics operate on the principle of one transmitter to one receiver - both are tuned to the same frequency to communicate with each other.
 It follows then that if you have a handheld radio mic transmitter you will also require a corresponding receiver.
 You cannot operate two radio mic transmitters with one receiver (at the same time) - this would result in interference.
 Therefore most manufacturers offer their radio mics as a 'system' - with a mic transmitter and a receiver

 Which Radio Mics to Choose?